eccenca/documentation.eccenca.com/docs/explore-and-author/thesauri-management/index.md

 ### Creating a new thesaurus project

-In order to create a new thesaurus project, select **Create new thesaurus project** on the upper right of the thesaurus project catalog.
+In order to create a new thesaurus project, select **Create new thesaurus project** in the upper right of the thesaurus project catalog.
-Enter a name for your thesaurus project and more metadata if required and click **SAVE**.
+Enter a name for your thesaurus project and, if required, additional metadata and click **SAVE**.
 The thesaurus detail view is shown, displaying an empty thesaurus project.

 ### Importing an existing thesaurus